routinator - RPKI relying party software

 at a path with the same name as the output format.
 E.g., the CSV output is

-These paths accept selector expressions to limit the VRPs returned in the form
+These paths accept filter expressions to limit the VRPs returned in the form of

-select-asn can be used to filter for ASNs and
+filter-asn can be used to filter for ASNs and the

-select-prefix can be used to filter for prefixes.
-The fields can
+filter-prefix can be used to filter for prefixes.
+The fields can be

 This works in the same way as the options of the same name to the

 In order to allow diagnosis of the VRP data set as well as its overall health, Routinator logs an extensive amount of information.
 The log levels used by syslog are utilized to allow filtering this information for particular use cases.

 The log levels represent the following information:

 Information related to events that prevent Routinator from continuing to operate at all as well as all issues related to local configuration even if Routinator will continue to run.